darkivist/DCPL/README.md

 # DCPL
-Mostly XML.
-Some Python, some PHP.
+Mostly XML, some Python, some PHP.